 WVSOM, in compliance with state and federal laws, is committed to recruiting, employing, compensating, and promoting the best-qualified candidate for each employment position.
-WVSOM does not discriminate against any employee or applicant for employment on the basis of race, ethnicity, color, religion, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, age, marital status, veteran or military status, disability, genetic information, or other category that is protected under federal, state, or local anti-discrimination laws.
+WVSOM does not discriminate against any employee or applicant for employment on the basis of any category that is protected under federal, state, or local anti-discrimination laws.

 With regard to disability, WVSOM is committed to providing reasonable accommodations to members of the WVSOM workforce to enable them to participate as fully as possible in all aspects of the school's work, learning, programs, and other activities.
-An employee may request assistance or reasonable accommodation by contacting the WVSOM Equal Opportunity and ADA Coordinator, who is the Vice President of Human Resources.
+An employee may request assistance or reasonable accommodation by contacting the Vice President of Human Resources.
 The school will strive to provide reasonable accommodation in the workplace for all qualified employees with disabilities.